Presessional courses: Frequently Asked Questions

 I have an unconditional offer, can I apply for a presessional course?

-We have a 4 week course, running from 16 August to 10 September , specifically designed for unconditional offer holders.
+We have a 4 week course running in late summer.
+This course is specifically designed for unconditional offer holders.
 The 4 week course focuses on the academic skills needed to study at the University of Birmingham.

 When can I register with the University of Birmingham?

-Once you receive your unconditional offer for the presessional English programme, you will need to register online.
+Once you receive your unconditional offer for the presessional English programme, you will need to complete your online registration.

 To register online you will need your University username and password.
 You will receive your username, password and programme title by email.
 This email will be sent to your personal email address.

-We will issue you with a student ID number.
-You can use this to sign up for an NUS extra card and make the most of the student discounts that come along with it.
-You will not receive a student ID card for the University of Birmingham until you arrive on Campus.
+You can use your student ID number to sign up for an NUS extra card and make the most of the student discounts that come along with it.
+You will receive a student ID card for the University of Birmingham when you have completed your online registration and arrived on Campus for your induction.

 How do I access welfare support?

-The BIA Welfare Officer and the International Student Support Coordinator both provide support and advice throughout your studies.
+The BIA Student Wellbeing and Experience Manager and the International Student Support Coordinator both provide support and advice throughout your studies.

 Our International Student Support Coordinator has a specific focus on students under the age of 18.
-The BIA Welfare Officer can offer Zoom (video / phone) or telephone appointments, and will be able to offer face to face appointments from April.
+The BIA Student Wellbeing and Experience Manager can offer appointments by Zoom or Teams, phone or face-to-face.

 As a student of the University, there is a wide range of online resources available to you throughout your studies.
 You can find out more about this as well as Frequently Asked Questions on wellbeing support.